vezzolter/DSA/DataStructures/Array/StaticArray/StaticArray.md

 ```

-## Iterator Implementation
+## Iterators Implementations
 Since there are various types of iterators that can be implemented (e.g. the image below shows the iterators for `std::array`), it's common practice to define them in separate classes and files.
 However, despite being implemented separately, their underlying principles are usually similar, with only slight adjustments for specific purposes.
 To keep things simpler and avoid cluttering the core concepts, this container implements regular and constant iterator classes.
 Those iterators cover the basic $[begin, end)$ range and demonstrates how typical iterators operations are handled, as well as how the iterators classes are integrated into the static array container.
 <p align="center"><img src="./Images/LibraryIterators.png"/></p>

 ---
 The `Iterator` class is defined as a public nested class within the `SA` container.
-This design makes `Iterator` accessible to users, enabling them to traverse and interact with list elements directly.
+This design makes `Iterator` accessible to users, enabling them to traverse and interact with array elements directly.
 Given the simplicity of the `Iterator` class, its functions are defined inline within the container's header file.

 ```cpp
 class SA::Iterator {